zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 Configuration keys are stored persistently after they are imported (either via the UI or the exposed microflow).
 There are three different types of configurations that reflect the use cases this service supports.
 The specific operations are described below.

-To use the operations, either a `DeployedModel` (text, embeddings) or a `MxKnowledgebaseConnection` must always be passed that refers to a Configuration.
-The DeployedModel will be created automatically when importing keys in runtime and only needs to retrieved from the database.
-To initialize a knowledge base operation, use the `Connection: Get` toolbox action to create the MxKnowledgebaseConnection object.
-A `CollectionName` must be passed so the right collection inside of the knowledge base resource will be used.
+To use the operations, either a `DeployedModel` (text, embeddings) or a `MxKnowledgebaseConnection` must always be passed as input.
+The DeployedModel will be created automatically when importing keys in runtime and needs to be retrieved from the database only.
+To initialize a knowledge base operation, use the `Connection: Get` toolbox action to create the `MxKnowledgebaseConnection` object.
+It requires a `CollectionName` (string) in order for the right collection inside of the knowledge base resource to be used.

 ### Chat Completions Operations

-After following the general setup above, you are ready to use the chat completions microflows in the GenAICommons module.
-You can find both `Chat Completions (without history)` and `Chat Completions (with history)` in the **Text & Files** folder.
+After following the general setup above, you are ready to use the chat completions microflows in the GenAICommons and MxGenAIConnector module.
+You can find `Chat Completions (without history)` and `Chat Completions (with history)` in the **Text & Files** folder of the GenAICommons and `Retrieve and Generate (MxCloud, without history)` inside of the **USE_ME > RetrieveAndGenerate** folder of the MxGenAIConnector module.
 The chat completions microflows are also exposed as microflow actions under the **GenAI (Generate)** category inside of the **Toolbox**.

 These microflows expect a `DeployedModel` as input in order to determine the connection details.

 In chat completions, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
 For more information on prompt engineering, see the [Read More]{#readmore} section.
 Different exposed microflow activities may require different prompts and logic for how the prompts must be passed, as described in the following sections.
 For more information on message roles, see the [ENUM_MessageRole](/appstore/modules/genai/commons/#enum-messagerole) enumeration in the *GenAI Commons*.

-All chat completion operations within the connector except *Retrieve and Generate* support [Function Calling](#function-calling), [Vision](#vision), and [Document Chat](#document-chat).
+Apart from `Retrieve and Generate (MxCloud, without history)`, the chat completion operations support [Function Calling](#function-calling), [Vision](#vision), and [Document Chat](#document-chat).

-For more inspiration or guidance on how to use the above-mentioned microflows in your logic, Mendix recommends downloading our [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of examples.
+For more inspiration or guidance on how to use the above-mentioned microflows in your logic, Mendix recommends downloading the [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of examples.

 #### Chat Completions (without History)

 The microflow activity `Chat Completions (without history)` supports scenarios where there is no need to send a list of (historic) messages comprising the conversation so far as part of the request.
-Please see the GenAICommons module documentation for more information.
+Please see the [GenAICommons module](https://docs.mendix.com/appstore/modules/genai/commons/) documentation for more information.

 #### Chat Completions (with History)

 The microflow activity `Chat completions (with history)` supports more complex use cases where a list of (historical) messages (for example, the conversation or context so far) is sent as part of the request to the LLM.
-Please see the GenAICommons module documentation for more information.
+Please see the [GenAICommons module](https://docs.mendix.com/appstore/modules/genai/commons/) documentation for more information.

 #### Chat Completions (Retrieve & Generate)

 The microflow activity `Retrieve and Generate (MxCloud, without history)` simplifies `Retrieve and Generate` use cases without history.
 By providing a user prompt, the knowledge base is searched for similar knowledge chunks, which are then passed to the model.
 The model is instructed to base its response on the retrieved knowledge while referring to the source used to generate the response.
 This operation requires a [Request](/appstore/modules/genai/commons/#request) which is associateded to a `RetrieveAndGenerateRequest_Extension` pointing to a `MxKnowledgebaseConnection` object.
-Simply include a flow as shown below when setting up your logic to make sure that all is implemented as required:
+Please use the flow shown below as orientation when setting up your logic to make sure that all is implemented as required:

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/MxGenAIConnector_ConfigureRAG.png" >}}